jorgecarleitao/schemaflow/docs/index.rst

 which does not execute ``fit`` nor ``transform``.

-When we have multiple pipes (which themselves can be pipelines), a good overview of how the data schema flows is key.
-By using **Schemaflow**'s API, you get this for free:
+The biggest advantage of this declaration is that when the pipes are used within a pipeline, **Schemaflow** can compute how the schema flows and therefore know the schema flow of a Pipeline:

 .. code-block:: python